 Our first task is to identify the dimensions of HD to be investigated.
-This is the subject of section II.
-We subsequently present the methodology adopted for classifying country behavior according to the dimensions chosen (section III).
-Section IV presents the main results, while section V concludes by discussing some implications of the results.
+This is the subject of Section II.
+We subsequently present the methodology adopted for classifying country behavior according to the dimensions chosen (Section III).
+Section IV presents the main results, while Section V provides some interpretation of the results.
+In Section VI we conclude, considering some implications of our findings.